rag-wtf/split/PROJECT_OVERVIEW.md

 ## Main Functions and Purpose

-The project, named "load-split-embed," is an API endpoint designed to process documents.
+The project, named "split" is an API endpoint designed to process documents.
 Its core functionalities are:

 1.  **Load:** Receive documents through an API endpoint.
 2.  **Split:** Process these documents by splitting them into manageable chunks.
-3.  **Embed (Implied):** While the embedding process itself isn't explicitly implemented in the current codebase, the project's name and the common use cases for Langchain suggest that the ultimate goal is to prepare these document chunks for embedding, likely for use in vector databases or similar AI applications.

 ## Technology Stack